My birthday cake comes out of a box! Sounds like the title of a horror film, and worst of all, it’s true.

 The first birthday cakes I remember were ordinary yellow or white cakes with white frosting and candles.
 Mom made them from scratch with our own eggs and all-purpose flour out of the big flour bin under the kitchen counter.
 Dad would usually bring home a quart of ice cream which made for a pretty good birthday treat.

 But when I was twelve or thirteen, Mom made me a new birthday cake that is still my favorite after more than fifty-six years.
 It is an angel food cake with layers of lemon pie filling and frosting made of lemon pie filling and whipped cream.
-And except for the cream, it came out of two boxes.
+And except for the cream, it comes out of two boxes.

 Jerri has been making this cake for my birthday for over forty years.
 It is still my favorite birthday cake and, unfortunately, it’s also popular with guests.
 But by restricting the guest list, it is still possible to have a leftover piece out of the refrigerator for breakfast the next morning.
 Try it sometime.